 The work required by this position occurs in both office and outdoor settings and frequently requires travel by motor vehicle, aircraft, all-terrain vehicle, etc. Work outdoors occurs in widely varied and hazardous environments including remote areas, high altitudes, desert and wooded zones, canyons, rough terrain, and adverse weather conditions.
 The work involves potentially high risks with personal exposure to dangerous situations including possible physical attack or other uncontrollable conditions.
 While much of this work is performed on Public Lands in the western States, an applicant appointed to this position may be required to travel to any part of the United States and may be subject to extended temporary duty locations in connection with the performance of official duties.

 The duties of this position may require the applicant appointed to this position to immediately respond from a sedentary activity to an extremely arduous activity requiring considerable strenuous physical exertion, e.g., long periods of standing, crawling, walking and running over rough, uneven, rocky surfaces and through wooded or brushy areas during the day and/or night.

 An applicant appointed to this position may be required to work long hours beyond the normal tour of duty and is subject to unscheduled duty in excess of a 40-hour workweek.
-The position is covered under Law Enforcement Availability Pay.
+Premium pay under Administratively Uncontrollable Overtime may be authorized for Law Enforcement Ranger positions.
+Criminal Investigator positions are covered under Law Enforcement Availability Pay.